react-miami/react-miami-boilerplate/README.md

 # React Miami Boilerplate

-A React/Redux boilerplate with a nice tan.
+A React/Redux boilerplate with Bootstrap.

 ## Installation